atamalu/Applied-Stats-Sims/t_test/t_test.md

 ## Interpretation

-  - A socialization period (Group) resulted in an almost-statistically significant difference in employee satisfaction ratings (p = 0.069)
   - In the absence of a socialization period, ratings are, on average, 7.027

-  - When a socialization period is present, employee satisfaction ratings are expected to be 0.823 points higher than those who do not receive one; a difference of about 11.717
+  - When a socialization period is present, employee satisfaction ratings are expected to be 0.823 points higher than those who do not receive one; a difference of about 11.717 percent

-  - If we were to accurately replicate this experiment, there is a 95% chance that the change in ratings from the addition of a socialization period is between -0.066 and 1.713
+  - If we were to repeatedly replicate this experiment under identical conditions, there is a 95% chance that the change in ratings from the addition of a socialization period is between -0.066 and 1.713

+  - A socialization period (Group) resulted in an almost-statistically significant difference in employee satisfaction ratings (<i>p</i> = 0.069)

-  - Our model explains about 0.085 of the variance in quantity sold
+  - Our model explains about 0.085 percent of the variance in employee satisfaction ratings